thomasWeise/aitoa/book/metaheuristics/common/README.md

 \repo.listing{lst:IBlackBoxProcess}{A generic interface for representing black-box processes to an optimization algorithm.}{java}{src/main/java/aitoa/structure/IBlackBoxProcess.java}{}{relevant}

-Actually, such an interface does not need to expose the representation mapping&nbsp;$\repMap$ and objective function&nbsp;$\ofel$ as separate components to an optimization algorithm.
+Actually, such an interface does not need to expose the representation mapping&nbsp;$\repMap$ and objective function&nbsp;$\objf$ as separate components to an optimization algorithm.
 It is sufficient if the interface directly implements an `evaluate` that takes, as input, an element $\sespel\in\searchSpace$, internally performs the representation mapping&nbsp;$\solspel=\repMap(\sespel)$, then invokes the objective function&nbsp;$\ofel(\solspel)$, and returns its result.
 This `evaluate` method could then even be implemented such that it remembers the best-so-far-solution.
 We then no longer need to keep track of it in the optimization itself.